gypsydave5/gypsydave5.github.io/_posts/2014-07-18-ruby_enumerable_returns.md

 layout: post
 title:  "Many Enumerable Returns"
 date:   2014-07-18 20:52:15
-categories: Ruby
+tags: [Ruby, RubyMonk, Enumberable, yield, blocks]
 ---

 As threatened then, here's the followup to my [last post][lastpost] on the `#Enumerables` section from [Ruby Monk][RubyMonk], how I felt like a bit of an idiot for a few hours, and what I learned from that.

 tl;dr - enumerable blocks aren't magic; `yield` is magic.